-The symbol of Viarigi is undoubtedly the splendid Tower of Signals (Torre dei Segnali o delle Vedette); built around 1320, it was used as a defense and communication building.
-With a square plan (5.80 meters high), it rises to a height of 26.5 meters.
+The symbol of Viarigi is undoubtedly the splendid Tower of Signals (Torre dei Segnali o delle Vedette).

-The Ancient Voltone (Antico Voltone) that extends under the parish church is also one of the most characteristic views of Viarigi.
+The Ancient Archway (Antico Voltone) that extends under the parish church also represents one of the most characteristic views of Viarigi.

-Tower of Signals was built on the ruins of the castle.
+The Tower of Signals was then built on the ruins of the castle.

 Information synthesis and/or re-elaboration was taken from the website of the Municipality of Viarigi